 We think that the target should be for a pure breed of sheep to sell at least half of the weaned lambs at 14 weeks fat, the overwhelming majority being twin reared.
 This should be done of grass alone.
-Then when this is achieved the mature size of the ewe should be reduced, by further advances in growth rates, while still maintaining this level of performance.
-Assuming that a ewe rears twins this would be the optimal approach to maximizing lamb output per unit area , a key and arguably the most important profit indicator.
+Then when this is achieved the mature size of the ewe should be reduced, while still maintaining this level of performance.
+Assuming that a ewe rears twins this would be the optimal approach to maximizing lamb output per unit area, a key and arguably the most important profit indicator.

 Because of this we only feed grass to our breeding stock when they are being evaluated and their growth rates recorded.

 Practical management traits are very important.
 Ease of care is an absolute essential, sheep must look after their farmers and shepherds not vice versa.
 To this extent we cull hard and extensively on:-

 - Physical locomotion.

 - Prolapses during pregnancy ( one strike and they're out).

 - Teeth quality ( a sheep cannot perform or last without a good set).

 - Susceptibility to worms.

 We do not however, unlike the pedigree/show world, cull for minor cosmetic reasons, where it is more than possible that a perfect looking sheep may be bred from and indeed positively selected for despite some practical " ease of care" imperfections.

 Signet recording evaluates the performance of each individual sheep on the farm which allows the successive selection of the better performing sheep in various key areas.
 This evaluation generates individual ebvs (estimated breeding values) for each key area of performance.
 Indexes are derived from the most important ebvs to create a single figure ranking.